ts-pro/vue-eternal-loading/docs/guide/loading-states.md

 # Loading states

-vue-eternal-loading component has 4 different states which can render different templates and have influence on component's behaviour:
+**vue-eternal-loading** component has 4 different states which can render different templates and have influence on component's behaviour:

 - **loading** - it's a default state when we try to load some new content.
 In this state `load` prop triggers automatically when it needed.
 Default template: `<div class="loading">Loading...</div>`

-- **no-more** - this state means than have no more content ( server replied with empty content or content less than full page ).
+- **no-more** - this state means than we have no more content ( server replied with empty content or content less than full page ).
 In this state `load` is not calling anymore.
 Default template: `<div class="no-more">No more.</div>`

 - **no-results** - this state means that we have no content at all.
 Maybe we have tried to load something from a server, but we got 0 items in our first request, and in this case we may want to show 'No results message'.
 In this state `load` is not calling anymore.
 Default template: `<div class="no-results">No results.</div>`

-- **error** - this state indicates than we got an error from the server or anywhere else.
+- **error** - this state indicates that we got an error from the server or anywhere else.
 In this state `load` is not calling anymore.
 Default template: `<div class="error">Error.</div>`

 We can switch between states automatically, just using `loaded` callback inside `load` prop method, and we'll describe it below.
 Or we can set any state manually, and we will explain it in the further section.